Stamford U3A Birding and Nature Group 2019

 Philip Rudkin – photographs by Ian Baugh And Phil Rudkin.

-22 members of the U3A Bird Watching Group, met at Easton on the Hill, Village Hall, at 2:30 pm for their Annual Christmas get-together.
+22 members of the U3A Birding and Nature Group, met at Easton on the Hill, Village Hall, at 2:30 pm for their Annual Christmas get-together.
 Co leader of the Group, David Needham, gave an expert presentation, on the successful introduction of the Osprey to Rutland Water, in the mid 1990s.

 David has a wonderful collection of slides, showing the work of the staff and volunteers, preparing for the arrival of these majestic fish-eating birds.
 Followed by the young birds being introduced to their temporary new home, and the new surroundings.
 The speaker used Power Point, for his presentation, (of which he was a member of the introduction team).